 So, what next?

-I hope that you have found this blog post useful and that it’s given you some fresh insight and tips that you can use to build your resilience as an entrepreneur, and to look after yourself as well as your business.
+I hope that you have found this article useful and that it’s given you some fresh insight and tips that you can use to build your resilience as an entrepreneur, and to look after yourself as well as your business.

-If you would like more resources and some one-to-one confidential, individually tailored coaching, consultancy and resources to help you grow your resilience and you’re your business, do get in touch at firstname.lastname@example.org, and also check out my Idea Time Membership.
+If you would like more resources and some one-to-one confidential, individually tailored coaching, consultancy and resources to help you grow your resilience and you’re your business, do get in touch.
+Just pop your details into the contact form below.